-Madhabi Chatterji is professor of measurement, evaluation, and education at Teachers College, Columbia University, where she founded and is the director of the Assessment and Evaluation Research Initiative (AERI, www.tc.edu/aeri), a center dedicated to promoting meaningful use of assessment and evaluation information in practice and policy contexts, internationally and across disciplines.
+Madhabi Chatterji is Professor of Measurement, Evaluation, and Education at Columbia University’s Teachers College, and the founding director of the Assessment and Evaluation Research Initiative (AERI, www.tc.edu/aeri), a center dedicated to promoting meaningful use of assessment and evaluation information in practice and policy contexts, internationally and across disciplines.
 She joined the faculty at Teachers College in 2001 and is delighted to be serving her third term on the faculty steering committee of the Columbia Global Centers | Mumbai.

 An award-winning and internationally recognized methodologist and educationist, Professor Chatterji’s research and teaching interests lie in instrument design and validation; systems-based frameworks and methodologies to support evidence based practices; standards based education; educational equity; and assessment policy issues in Grade K-12 and higher/professional education, health and psychology.
 Published widely in top-tier academic journals in her fields of study, she is the recipient of several national awards and is a frequently invited speaker at international conferences and forums sponsored by governments, non-governmental organizations and universities overseas.
 Her most recent publications on improving standards for evidence-gathering and evidence-synthesis, are: “Causal inferences on the effectiveness of complex social programs: Navigating assumptions, sources of complexity and evaluation design challenges” (Evaluation and Program Planning, 2016) and “ L.E.A.D.: A framework for evidence gathering and use for the prevention of obesity and other complex public health problems (Health Education & Behavior, 2014).
 She is currently working on her third book, titled Designing Assessments for Multidisciplinary Constructs and Applications: A User-centered Methodology (Guilford).